Export and Import of Energy

 Natural Gas and Natural Gas Liquids

-The export and import of natural gas is authorized by the Board under either long-term licences or short-term orders.
+The export and import of natural gas is authorized by the Commission under either long-term licences or short-term orders.
 Long-term licences no longer require a mandatory public hearing, and may be issued for up to 25 years subject to Governor-in-Council approval.
 Short-term orders for a maximum period of two years can be issued without a public hearing and do not require Governor-in-Council approval.

 Natural gas exports occur at several major export points along the Canada/United States border.
 The volume exported depends upon market supply and demand, as well as available pipeline capacity.
 Canada's imports of natural gas are primarily used to serve markets in southern Ontario and British Columbia.

 Propane, butanes and ethane are by-products extracted from natural gas processing.
-Board approval is required for export, usually in the form of a short-term export order.
+Commission approval is required for export, usually in the form of a short-term export order.
 All three products are classified as natural gas liquids.

-The Board monitors the supply and demand for natural gas and natural gas liquids, including the performance under existing export authorizations.
+The Commission monitors the supply and demand for natural gas and natural gas liquids, including the performance under existing export authorizations.
 This ensures that the quantity of gas and natural gas liquids exported does not exceed the surplus remaining after Canadian requirements have been met.

 Canada produces enough oil to meet its own needs and has been a net exporter of oil for some time; however, oil is imported to supply both the Atlantic Provinces and Quebec.
 Most Canadian oil exports are to the American Midwest and Montana markets.
 Smaller volumes are shipped to the U.S. West and Gulf coasts.

 The amount of electricity exported is influenced by several factors.
-First, the amount exported cannot exceed the limits approved by the Board.
+First, the amount exported cannot exceed the limits approved by the Commission.
 Secondly, the weather plays an important role because the majority of exports are generated by hydro-electric facilities; low water levels in Canada reduce the amount of power generated and the amount available for export.
 Strong domestic demand can also reduce quantities available for export.
 Finally, the economics of export transactions influence the amount sold.

 - Date modified: